ArmyOfRobots/gooddog.github.io/_pages/bumble/gimbal-electronics.md

 The final wiring is as shown below.
 Notice how the black power wires from the motors are physically separate from everything else.
 The power wires for the simple BGC are soldered on, and then routed down the case directly to the terminal block.
+If you are extra-paranoid about EMI, like I am, then you can also route the motor power cables through some [small ferrites](https://www.digikey.com/en/products/detail/w%C3%BCrth-elektronik/74270117/1638926).

 <figure>
     <img src="{{ site.baseurl | prepend: site.url }}/images/camera_assembly3.jpg" />